Cosine error

+Cosine error is a type of measurement error caused by the difference between the intended and actual directions in which a measurement is taken.
+Depending on the type of measurement, it either multiplies or divides the true value by the cosine of the angle between the two directions.

+For small angles the resulting error is typically very small, since an angle needs to be relatively large for its cosine to depart significantly from 1.

+Approximate error sizes for a few example angles are:

+The error is equivalent to treating the hypotenuse and one of the other sides of a right-angled triangle as if they were equal; the cosine of the angle between them is the ratio of their lengths.

+Concept

-Cosine error occurs in measuring instrument readings when the user of an instrument does not realize that the vector that an instrument is measuring does not coincide with the vector that the user wishes to measure.
-Often the lack of coincidence is subtle (with vectors almost coinciding), which is why the user does not notice it (or notices but fails to appreciate its importance).
-A simple example is taking a measurement across a rectangle but failing to realize that the line of measurement is not quite parallel with the edges, being slightly diagonal.
+A simple example of cosine error is taking a measurement across a rectangle but failing to realize that the line of measurement is not quite parallel with the edges, being slightly diagonal.
 Rather than measuring the desired vector (in this case, orthogonal width), the instrument is measuring the hypotenuse of a triangle in which the desired vector is in fact one of the legs.
 The cosine of this triangle correlates to how much error exists in the measurement (hence the name cosine error).
 Thus the user might measure a block of metal and come away with a width of 208.92 mm when the true width is 208.91 mm, a difference that matters to the subsequent machining.
-Although many workers might not use the term "cosine error" to name this mistake (instead calling it "failing to measure squarely"), the underlying concept is the same.
-For example, a novice at carpentry might make this kind of mistake with a tape measure that is slightly askew, whereas a master carpenter would know by ingrained experience to measure squarely.